dtrack/flow.js/README.md

 and average upload speed wil be equal to current upload speed.
 For longer file uploads it is better set this number to 0.02, because time remaining estimation will be more accurate.
 This parameter must be adjusted together with `progressCallbacksInterval` parameter.
 (Default 0.1)
+* `initialize`: initialize function to be performed on each file **before** starting the upload.
+It is passed a flowFile, the flow object, and a next function to be called whenever the initialization is complete.
+The next function accept an optional `error` argument that should be set to true only if there were an error during the custom user defined initialize function.
+This will cause the file to be in error mode and the user will have to `retry()` it if he wants (causing the file to restart from scratch, having to go through all steps again).
+* `finalize`: finalize function to be performed on each file **after** the upload has completed.
+It is passed a flowFile, the flow object, and a next function to be called whenever the initialization is complete.
+The next function accept an optional `error` argument that should be set to true only if there were an error during the custom user defined finalize function.
+This will cause the file to be in error mode and the user will have to `retry()` it if he wants (causing the file to restart from scratch, having to go through all steps again).

 #### Properties